-The Consulting Archeologist will observe the contractor's excavations within designated areas as indicated by station numbers in the Supplement CRMPs.
-No such areas have been identified in the current segment.
-On the basis of such observations, the Consulting Archeologist may request a short-term cessation of work in the vicinity of a potential archeological site or find in order to record information or to evaluate exposed archeological deposits.
+The Consulting Archeologist will observe the contractor's excavations within designated areas as indicated by station numbers in the Supplemental CRMPs (Table 6).
+On the basis of such observations, the Consulting

+Archeologist may request a short-term cessation of work in the vicinity of a potential archeological site or find in order to record information or to evaluate exposed archeological deposits.
 The Consulting Archeologist may request the on-site supervisor for time to evaluate significant finds, deposits, or other archeological materials in an effort to assess their eligibility for the National Register.